laataiasu/laataiasu.github.io/content/post/2020-09-12-indefinite-optimism/index.md

 Computer is being developed.
 Internet been built.
 A lot of apps been built.
-More term and more condition!
-Data transportation always occured,
+More term and more condition! [[Data]] transportation always occured,

 "It helps us communicate with others.
 It helps us to workmore efficient.
 Everyone will be happy!
-No data is misused!"
+No [[Data]] is misused!"

-Mental diseases increased, hate speech and hoax increased, more data been collected.
+Mental diseases increased, hate speech and hoax increased, more [[Data]] been collected.

 Political movement lease data analyst and cooperate with social media to manipulate algorithm and feeding the "persuadeable" with content they wanted